Torta di Mele – Italian Apple Cake

 1 – 2 tablespoons sanding sugar

-1. Preheat oven to 350 degrees.
+1. Preheat the oven to 350 degrees.
 Prepare a 9-inch or 10-inch round pan by spraying it with nonstick cooking spray, or cover with a thin layer of butter and flour the pan.
 Set aside.

 2. With the mixer on low-medium, start by beating the softened butter together with the granulated sugar until the mixture is well mixed and incorporated.